jju/stubbl/teams/zensunvagabonds.md

 ### Fans

+The Vagabonds' primary rivalry is with the [[oldwyrms]] as the pair of UBBL Founders.
+They've never been nearly as good as the Wyrms, so a lot of fans see themselves as custodians of tradition instead of victory.

 ### Famous Games

 This loss, ending the Vagabonds' GCVIII season was [[Shai-Hulud]]'s final match, as well as [[Yakup]]'s.
 It was a great game.